 The Avukaya of South Sudan

-The Avukaya of South Sudan, numbering approximately 59,000 people, are Engaged yet Unreached.
-They are an ethnolinguistic community of Sudan and can also be known as Abukaya.
-They are an Indigenous people, in the Sudanic people cluster of the Sub-Saharan African affinity bloc.
+The Avukaya of South Sudan, numbering approximately 59,500 people, are Engaged yet Unreached.
+They are an ethnolinguistic community of Sudan They are an Indigenous people, in the Sudanic people cluster of the Sub-Saharan African Peoples affinity bloc.
 Their primary religion is Christianity - Neo-Pentecostalism.
 They primarily speak Avokaya.

 Photo by Google.
 (2025).
 Image generated by Gemini 2.5 Flash: Avukaya